jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 And now, we understand why echo chambers are doomed.
 They presume an adaptation can be ever-lasting.
 They commit themselves to a few techniques and tools and antagonize the creation of new ones by telling stories of their adaptation's supposed perfection.
 Life, of course, doesn't care what we tell ourselves.
 Leaving those inside echo chambers to reconcile the ideology they passionately believe in against the pain they feel in the real world as they walk around in circles, finding someone to blame because they're aging adaptations can't harvest enough resources to make their users happy and healthy.

 As it's always been, evolution is our way out.
 Unfettered innovation explains why modern medicine, mixed-martial arts, and fairytale characters like Cinderella are so successful.
 They let themselves become many species by adapting to their situation.
-They examine their problem and pickup whatever technique or tool will help them solve it.
+They examine their problem and select whatever technique or tool will help them solve it.
 Because of this freedom of mind, they can harness the power of evolution by reflecting on their progress and make changes before it's too late.

 To master evolution there is one important difference to always keep in mind.
 Humans do not evolve.
 Technology does.